*Duration of the work is approximately 1 minute 30 seconds, and it is recommended that viewers experience the full animation with sound.

 Liberty Bell is a new public art project by Nancy Baker Cahill in augmented reality, presented simultaneously in six cities in the United States: Boston, MA, Charleston, SC, Philadelphia, PA, Rockaway, NY, Selma, AL, and Washington, DC.
 Liberty Bell will be on view from July 4, 2020.

 Commissioned by Art Production Fund, in partnership with 7G Foundation and the Jamaica Bay-Rockaway Parks Conservancy, a project of the Fund for the City of New York, Liberty Bell is an animated, monumental and richly sonorous augmented reality (AR) drawing in 360 degrees.
 The public artwork will be geolocated at a series of sites and experienced on smartphones and tablets through Baker Cahill’s free 4th Wall app.
-This project, which is two years in the making, lives at the vibrant intersection of public art, social consciousness and tech.
+This project, roughly 15 months in the making, lives at the vibrant intersection of public art, social consciousness and tech.

 AR is impermanent, ephemeral, invisible to the naked eye and leaves no environmental trace.
 It is accessible to a broad audience through the ubiquitous use of smartphones and tablets.
 Community programming will be organized online and in-person when possible.
 Programming will include topical conversations by cultural leaders and community members from all 6 cities as they relate to current events.
 Providing a platform for conversation and access to the artwork is a crucial component of this project.